Can Autoimmune Disease Be Reversed Naturally? A Root-Cause Guide to Remission, Prevention, and Recovery

 The body is not static.
 The immune system is constantly responding to its environment.
 If the environment is inflammatory, the immune system becomes more aggressive.
 If the environment is calmer, better nourished, and less toxic, immune regulation can improve.

-A root-cause autoimmune plan should ask:
+A root-cause autoimmune plan should ask and address the following:

 - Is gluten or grain exposure triggering immune activation?